chocolate dark, semisweet, or white...it's up to you (see Recipe Notes)

-Chop the chocolate block into small pieces using a serrated knife (I break the chocolate into chunks if I can).
+Chop a chocolate block into small pieces using a serrated knife.

-Once the chocolate is melted, add the reserved chocolate (1 piece at a time) and stir until the chocolate cools to 91°F. This is the step that takes the most time and is the most aggravating...I’ll check the temperature and react the same (“it’s not cool enough yet?!?”).
+Once the chocolate is melted, add the reserved chocolate (one piece at a time) and stir until the chocolate cools to 91°F. This is the step that takes the most time and is the most aggravating...I’ll check the temperature and react the same (“it’s not cool enough yet?!?”).
 Have patience…it’ll get there.
-When (finally) the chocolate reaches the correct temperature. it’s ready for use.
+When (finally) the chocolate reaches the correct temperature. it’s ready for use for dipped your treats.

 Keeping the chocolate in the correct temperature range (86° to 91°F for dark chocolate; 84° to 86°F for milk and white chocolate) requires a bit of ingenuity.
 Again, there are numerous ways to go, but I use a neat trick I found on the interweb…place your bowl on a regular heating pad turned to low/medium heat and covered with a dish towel.
 Check your temperature occasionally to be sure you’re still within range.

 You might be tempted to use chocolate chips instead of chopping a block chocolate but try to avoid that impulse.
 Many types of chocolate chips have ingredients (stabilizers and preservatives) that interfere with tempering.
 Best to stick with high quality baking chocolate and leave the chips in the pantry this time.

 Did you use this technique?Please share your pictures with the world...mention @scotch_scones and tag #scotchandsconesblog on Instagram, Pinterest, or Twitter.
 I can't wait to see your creations!

 How to temper chocolate for dipped treats https://www.scotchandscones.com/tempering-melted-chocolate/ June 29, 2018